garciacarlos78/Android-Fundamentals-V2/README.md

 ### Homework (scrollingHomework)
 [Homework of the chapter](https://codelabs.developers.google.com/codelabs/android-training-text-and-scrolling-views/#10).

 Placing the subheading in a column on the left.

+## 1.4: Learn to help yourself

+The related practical is [1.4: Learn to help yourself](https://codelabs.developers.google.com/codelabs/android-training-available-resources).

+### Task 1 - Change the launcher icon (launcherIcon)

+Modifying app's launcher icon.